teltam/teltam.github.io/md/soft-dictionary-keys.md

 ]
 ```

-This process is however cumbersome, we have related `"dog"` and `"cat"` but we might have missed the relationship between `"animal"` and `"tiger"`.
+This process is however cumbersome.
+We have related `"dog"` and `"cat"` but we might have missed the relationship between `"animal"` and `"tiger"`.

 The ability to combine keys (based on our interpretation) is the key-concept of Attention as used in transformers and other machine learning architectures.
-The idea is that if we can introduce a learnable parameter we can simply learn the relationship between keys and values, and for a query that might not have had an _exact match_ we can compute a "partial" or "soft" match.
+The idea is that if we can introduce a _learnable parameter_ we can simply learn the relationship between keys and values, and for a query that might not have had an _exact match_ we can compute a "partial" or "soft" match.

 The intuition for Attention comes from the idea that we go from,
 ```maths